burlistic/Pixyll/_posts/2015-12-03-ssrs-tips-and-tricks.md

 If you have an empty Tablix row, without a empty textbox or other element, then any page breaks you have after will not work when exporting to PDF.
 A random issue I found as we where modifying the XML by hand.
 Via the UI Visual Studio re-inserts an empty text box to stop this happening.

+## Use Rectangles to Insert Page Breaks Between Sub Reports

+The page breaking on Tablix groups proved to be troublesome.
+Removing these and adding a rectangle at the end of each sub report with a page break proved to be a lot more reliable.

 ## Page Headers and Footers

 Page breaks do not working in headers and footers - which makes sense in hindsight.
 Likewise, page numbers cannot be accessed in the report body.

+## Implementing Space Pages

+A simple way we found to implement spacer pages when a sub report ends on odd page was to insert some place holder text then to process the PDF using a library such as iText to add the empty pages as required on the fly.

 ## Populating Drop Downs and Adding Default Options